 Neutral or Friendly to Dogs

 We understand that a big play group isn’t for every dog, but we do need our dogs to be friendly and/or neutral around other dogs.
-This includes being able to ride in a transport crate next to another dog, being able to walk on leash past another dog, and your dog choosing the play with a toy over other distractions.
+This includes being able to ride in a transport crate next to another dog, walk on leash past another dog, and stay focused on playing with a toy even when other dogs are nearby.

 • Low Interest in Wildlife